sandra-wallen/u06-fullstack-recipe-app/README.md

 There are some things about observables and subscriptions to those that I'm not completely certain of, like when should I unsubsribe to an observable and what does the unsubscription actually do?

+I tried to make a script that would write the dotenv variables to the Angular environment files but this didn't work because TypeScript was complaining.
+I asked around with some people in the class and they said it was fine to write the variables directly in the environment files, so I did.

 The recipe data is fetched from Edamam api

 ## Things I would have improved if I had more time